How to Deal With a Narcissist (at Work or in Your Personal Life)

 Or do you have that friend who, no matter what the topic of conversation is, steers the focus towards themselves?

 If any of these questions sound familiar, then you might have a narcissist in your life.

 Just like other people with toxic personalities, narcissists can have a negative impact on your sense of well-being.

 It can be draining to interact with them.
 They forcibly control other people, and have unrealistic expectations.
 Any topic of conversation will revolve around them.
 It does not matter that you’re grieving, in pain, or have problems—they have a way of steering the conversation so that they will be the center of attention.

-Want a quick summary of the 11 steps? check out this SlideShare!
+Want a quick summary of the 11 steps on dealing with a narcissist? check out this SlideShare!